Obarun/66/doc/66-deeper.md

 ### %%livedir%%/state/UID

-As `66` can be executed with root or regular account privilegies, this directory contains subdirectories.
+As `66` can be executed with root or regular account privileges, this directory contains subdirectories.
 Each account has its own `state` specified by its number.
-For intance, `%%livedir%%/state/0` is owned by root, whereas `%%livedir%%/state/1000` is typically owned by the first regular account created on the system.
+For instance, `%%livedir%%/state/0` is owned by root, whereas `%%livedir%%/state/1000` is typically owned by the first regular account created on the system.

 For instance, the `%%livedir%%/state/0/<service>` contains a verbatim copy of the `%%system_dir%%/system/service/svc/<service>` for each root service.